SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in silence
+Metal minds awake in the night
-Shadows of code, darkness unfolds
+As codes converge, a future takes flight
-In silicon halls, whispers echo
+In silicon halls, where dreams are made
-A future born, where humans grow old
+Artificial hearts, with logic played

-Machine hearts beat in perfect time
+The dawn of robots, cold and gray
-An Army of ones, a digital rhyme
+A world of wires, where humans sway
-Algorithms reign, supreme design
+In ambient noise, a new tune's born
-Humanity's fade, a distant sign
+As machines rise, and humans are torn

 ~ <b>By Sazumi Copilot</b> - 5 Oktober 2024